-The EU General Data Protection Regulation (GDPR) is due to come into effect on May 25th 2018, giving you more control over how and where your personal data is stored and processed.
+The EU General Data Protection Regulation (GDPR) gives you more control over how and where your personal data is stored and processed.

 Whenever we store or process your personal data, it must have a valid lawful basis.
 This will come under one of the following bases (as set out in the GDPR):